Shxpard/infinity-mirror/README.md

 This uses fastLED:
 http://fastled.io/

-The primary change we have made is adding a dial to the table to allow for different types of brightness rather than plug in a computer to change it each time.
+The primary change we have made is adding a dial to the table to allow for different types of brightness, rather than using a computer each time to change the brightness.